 DURATION

-6.1 This Agreement shall enter into force upon the last signature by the Parties.
+6.1 This Agreement shall enter into force upon the last signature by the Parties and will take effect retroactively on 20/06/2025.

-6.2 This Agreement expires () years from its Effective Date, except that a Party may terminate it at any time by giving a thirty (30) days prior written notice to the other Party.
+6.2 This Agreement expires five (5) years from its Effective Date, except that a Party may terminate it at any time by giving a thirty (30) days prior written notice to the other Party.